Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `https://api.basistheory.com/tokens/decrypt`
 </span>

-Get a list of decrypted tokens for the tenant.
+Get a list of decrypted tokens for the Tenant.

 ### Permissions